happyuc-project/web3j/README.rst

 `Personal <https://github.com/paritytech/parity/wiki/JSONRPC-personal-module>`__ or
-`Trace <https://github.com/paritytech/parity/wiki/JSONRPC-trace-module>`_, or Ghuc's `Personal <https://github.com/happyuc-project/go-happyuc/wiki/Management-APIs#personal>`__ client APIs, you can use the *org.webuj:parity* and *org.webuj:ghuc* modules respectively.
+`Trace <https://github.com/paritytech/parity/wiki/JSONRPC-trace-module>`_, or Ghuc's `Personal <https://github.com/happyuc-project/go-happyuc/wiki/Management-APIs#personal>`__ client APIs, you can use the *org.Webuj:parity* and *org.Webuj:ghuc* modules respectively.

 Command line tools
 ------------------

-A webuj fat jar is distributed with each release providing command line tools.
-The command line tools allow you to use some of the functionality of webuj from the command line:
+A Webuj fat jar is distributed with each release providing command line tools.
+The command line tools allow you to use some of the functionality of Webuj from the command line:

 - Wallet creation
 - Wallet password management
 - Transfer of funds from one wallet to another
 - Generate Solidity smart contract function wrappers

-Please refer to the `documentation <http://docs.webuj.io/command_line.html>`_ for further information.
+Please refer to the `documentation <http://docs.Webuj.io/command_line.html>`_ for further information.